Basler BT-67

 The Basler BT-67 is a utility aircraft produced by Basler Turbo Conversions of Oshkosh, Wisconsin.
-It is a remanufactured and modified Douglas C-47 Skytrain / Douglas DC-3; the modifications are designed to significantly extend the DC-3's serviceable lifetime.
+It is a remanufactured and modified airframe of the Douglas C-47 Skytrain or the Douglas DC-3; the modifications are designed to significantly extend the DC-3's serviceable lifetime.

+Development

+The design was based upon a single airframe that United States Aircraft had begun converting.
+After the company closed, it was moved the aircraft to Oshkosh, where work was completed.
+It was then tested in Alaska and contracted to the U.S. Forest Service.

+By March 1989, production of eight airframes had begun at a plant in Van Nuys, California.
+An additional production line opened in a purpose-built 75,000 sqft facility on the east side of Wittman Regional Airport by February 1990.
+United Technologies, owner of the manufacturer of the PT6, became a distributor for the BT-67 that October.
+At the same time, it agreed to oversee a subcontractor performing conversion work using kits in Taiwan.
+Early in production, four airplanes were seized by the federal government as part of an investigation into drug trafficking, but released after Basler was cleared of any wrongdoing.

-Design and development
+Design

-Basler Turbo Conversions was founded in 1990 solely to convert existing C-47/DC-3 airframes into BT-67s.
-Basler configures each new build to the client's specifications.
+Basler Turbo Conversions was founded in 1990 solely to convert existing C-47 and DC-3 airframes into BT-67s.
+Basler configures each conversion to a client's specifications.
 Industries served include cargo, military, cloudseeding, and scientific research.
-The conversion includes fitting the airframe with new Pratt & Whitney Canada PT6A-67R turboprop engines, lengthening the fuselage, strengthening the airframe, upgrading the avionics, and making modifications to the wing leading edges and wingtips.
+The conversion includes fitting the airframe with new Pratt & Whitney Canada PT6A-67R turboprop engines, lengthening the fuselage, strengthening the airframe, upgrading the avionics, and making modifications to the wings' leading edges and wingtips.

-Due to the higher fuel consumption of the turbine engines of the BT-67, compared to the original piston designs fitted to the standard DC-3, range on the standard fuel tank, with 45 minute reserve, is reduced from 1160 to 950 nmi.
+Due to the higher fuel consumption of the turbine engines of the BT-67, compared to the original piston designs fitted to the standard DC-3, range on the standard fuel tank, with a 45 minute reserve, is reduced from 1160 to 950 nmi.
 Basler provides a long-range fuel tank which increases the aircraft range to 2140 nmi.